Václav Korunka

-Václav Korunka (/cs/; born December 25, 1965, in Jilemnice) is a former Czech cross-country skier who raced from 1988 to 1999.
+Václav Korunka (/cs/; born 25 December 1965) is a Czech former cross-country skier who competed from 1988 to 1999.
 He earned a bronze medal in the 4 × 10 km relay at the 1988 Winter Olympics in Calgary while his best individual Winter Olympics finish was a 13th in the 50 km event in 1992.

 Korunka also won a bronze medal in the 4 × 10 km relay at the 1989 FIS Nordic World Ski Championships.
 His best individual finish at the World Championships was an eight in the 15 km event in those same championships.

 Korunka won three FIS races in his career as well.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).